NiklasPhabian/dissertation/C2_Software.md

 [^16]: [https://s2geometry.io/devguide/s2cell_hierarchy](https://s2geometry.io/devguide/s2cell_hierarchy)

-Like STARE, S2geometry provides python bindings to the API.
+Like STARE, S2geometry provides Python bindings to the API.
 However, a significant boilerplate has to be created to perform geospatial analysis using those bindings.
 On the contrary, in our development of STARE software collection, we focused on minimizing the effort to perform remote sensing data analysis by adding support to ingest legacy data and mimicking well-known APIs.

 # Conclusion